youngmercylinks/youngmercylinks.github.io/_pages/about.md

 awareness of social justice issues as well as access to connections for relevant volunteering activities after graduation.
-In response, the Melbourne congregation started a new program---Young Mercy Links---to assist young adults with a strong sense of social justice in finding volunteering opportunities after they've left school.
+In response, the Melbourne congregation started a new program---Young Mercy Links---to assist young adults with a strong sense of social justice to engage with and educate the community and after they've left school.

 Ten years later, Young Mercy Links (YML) has grown significantly and is still going strong.
 Our coordinator, Bernadette Inman, helps to put members